Irish International Grand Prix: Two races

 The Grand Prix was actually two separate handicap races held under a single banner of the Irish International Grand Prix.
 Friday's race was for cars up to 1500 cc whose drivers competed for the Saorstát Cup, while on Saturday the drivers in the more powerful cars (over 1500 cc) raced for the Éireann Cup.
 The overall winner of the Irish Grand Prix was decided by the driver who completed the 300 mile race distance from either the Saorstát Cup or Éireann Cup races in the fastest time over the two days.

+The principal award for the Irish International Grand Prix was the Phoenix Trophy, introduced in 1929.
+Modelled on the Phoenix Monument in Phoenix Park, the trophy was presented to the winner of either the Saorstát Cup or the Éireann Cup, depending on which race was completed in the faster overall time across the two days.

 1929

 William Thomas Cosgrave congratulates winner Boris Ivanowski at the Saorstát Cup during 1929 Irish GP.
 The car is an Alfa Romeo 6C 1500 SS.

 The first year of the event was 1929 when Boris Ivanowski, a former imperial officer in the Russian army was dominant, racing and winning both the Saorstát Cup and Éireann Cup races driving an Alfa Romeo to claim the inaugural Irish Grand Prix.
 In the Saorstát Cup race his victory margin was over a minute ahead of Sammy Davis (Lea-Francis), finishing in a time of 3h:41m:30s.
 In the Éireann Cup race it was a much closer battle between Ivanowski's Alfa Romeo and England's Glen Kidston (Bentley), with the Russian completing the 300 mile race distance in a time of 3h:40m:54s, only 14 seconds ahead of Kidston in second place, followed by Henry Birkin (Bentley) in third.